top of page

 Partnerships & Collaborators

-Drawing on the collaborative spirit that has led to the success of the countries on which we focus our research and in which the scholars will train, the NSLI program is formed through international collaboration with partners across academia, industry, and government.
+Drawing on the collaborative spirit that has led to the success of the countries on which we focus our research and in which the scholars will train, the NSLI fellowship is formed through international collaboration with partners across academia, industry, and government.

 Image by Max Böhme